DenmarkOfficial Name: Kingdom of Denmark

 - You should address specific safety concerns to Danish law enforcement authorities who have responsibility for the safety and security of all residents and visitors to Denmark.

 Crime: Violent confrontations involving organized crime groups operating in Denmark occasionally take place.
 Travelers should be aware of their surroundings and immediately leave the area if they feel threatened.
-Pickpocketing and purse-snatching typically occurs in areas frequented by tourists, as well as on crowded trains and buses, and at train stations – Copenhagen Central Station in particular.
+Pickpocketing and purse-snatching operate aggressively in areas frequented by tourists, as well as on crowded trains and buses, and at train stations – Copenhagen Central Station in particular.
 More sophisticated thieves also target the Copenhagen Airport and cruise ship quays.
 Do not place any bags containing valuables, such as your passport or credit cards, on the ground or on the back of a chair.
 Watch your computer bag, which is particularly desirable to thieves.
+U.S. citizens are encouraged to review the OSAC Crime and Safety Report for more information on Crime in Denmark.

 Victims of Crime: Report crimes to the local police at 112 and contact the U.S. Embassy at +(45) 3341-7100 or +(45) 3341-7400 for after-hours assistance.
 For non-life threatening situations, individuals in the greater Copenhagen area may dial 1813 to reach an urgent medical helpline.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.